Expand your Horizons: Exporting to Europe

 Goods imported into the EU are subject to EU-wide import regulations, customs tariffs and customs procedures.

 Safeguard measures may mean an import or tariff quota is imposed, and/or a system of automatic import licensing (‘surveillance’) is introduced.
 For example, in April 2016 surveillance was announced on the imports of certain iron and steel products, due to a dramatic increase in Chinese steel exports, and a fall in EU exports of steel products.
-Surveillance meant that the EU could gather statistical information and analyses import trends, helping it deal with the vulnerability of the EU steel market to sudden changes in world steel markets.
+Surveillance means that the EU could gather statistical information and analyze import trends, helping it deal with the vulnerability of the EU steel market to sudden changes in world steel markets.
 You can find other documents relating to safeguards on the European Commission website.

 In 2015, the EU published a codified version of its common rules for imports into the EU from other countries, including the procedure for EU investigation before safeguards are applied.
 You can find this on the EUR-Lex website.